-Hosted at the Bloomsbury Publishing offices in central London, this 30 minute meeting with an agent is an opportunity to understand why your manuscript has been rejected.
+Hosted at the Bloomsbury Publishing offices in central London, this 30-minute meeting with an agent is an opportunity to learn how best to take your manuscript submission forward.
 Book online or call 0207 631 5985.

 ‘Rejection.’
 It’s the one word writers dread the most.
-And when it’s finally stopped ringing in the ears and making the eyes water, writers divide into two camps.
+And when it’s finally stopped ringing in their ears and making their eyes water, writers divide into two camps.
 Those who abandon their dreams ... and those who hold fast to them and seek to improve.

 This is an opportunity to discover why your work was rejected.
-You will have a 30 minute one-to-one meeting with a literary agent who has fully appraised your submission (letter, synopsis and first three chapters).
-The session will deliver valuable insight into why it failed to ignite this time, how you might be able to turn that around and who you should target next.
+Or to give your submission the best possible chance of catching the eye of a literary agent.
+You will have a 30-minute one-to-one meeting with a literary agent who has fully appraised your submission (letter, synopsis and first three chapters).
+The session will deliver valuable insight into how you might be able to turn your submission around and what your next targets should be.
 You will depart not only with a viable action plan but also the unvarnished truth of your situation as seen from the perspective of a publishing insider.

 You get the following: